The 5th Year Master’s Degree in Modern Culture and Media

 Coursework: A total of 8 courses suitable for graduate credit (1000- or 2000- level, including production) and approved by the MCM Director of Graduate Studies.
 None of these may be courses that count towards the undergraduate degree.
 Among these eight courses, candidates are required to take at least one 2000-level MCM course in each of the following areas:

 (Normally fulfilled by one of the following: MCM2100, MCM2110, MCM2120.)

 (Normally fulfilled by one of the following: MCM2300, MCM2310.)

 (Normally fulfilled by one of the following: MCM2500, MCM2510.)

-90-minute Qualifying Review to be administered by Graduate Committee upon completion of coursework.
-There is a description of the Qualifying Review for doctoral candidates in the department's Graduate Student Handbook.
+90-minute Qualifying Review: Administered by the Graduate Committee upon completion of coursework.
+There is a description of the Qualifying Review for doctoral candidates in the department’s Graduate Student Handbook.
 The exam will be modified to make it suitable for a terminal M.A. candidate.